Timeline of the 2019–2020 Hong Kong protests (January 2020): 1 January: New Year's Day

 In the evening hours of New Year's Eve, Hong Kong police fired tear gas in Mong Kok, as they continued to try and clear the streets of protesters who had set fires to roadblocks on Nathan Road.
 Armoured vehicles were seen clearing roadblocks set up by protesters using a variety of objects.
-The crowd also chanted "Liberate Hong Kong, Revolution of Our time" during the last few seconds of 2019.
+The crowd also chanted "Liberate Hong Kong, revolution of our times" during the last few seconds of 2019.

 The march on New Year's Day, named "Stand shoulder to shoulder", was aimed at pressuring Carrie Lam and the government to accept protesters' five core demands.
 Further demands of the police-approved protest included calls for increased union representation, for police to take responsibility for misconduct such as arresting medical staff at protests, and for the Hong Kong government not to increase the salaries of police who had been involved in such misconduct.
 Thousands gathered filling up the lawn of Victoria Park, from where the organisers started the march 20 minutes ahead of the planned 3:00 pm start.
 As people marched out of Victoria Park, more people were waiting to get in.
 Secondary school students, families with children, and elderly people had turned up to join the march.
 The marchers called chants commonly heard throughout the protests, such as "Five demands, not one less" and "Liberate Hong Kong, revolution of our times".

 The Civil Human Rights Front said the police asked them to end the march after clashes broke out in Wan Chai.
 Officers soon began firing tear gas and pepper spray there.
 The front said it immediately complied and asked people to leave.
 It said they received notice from police at 5:30 pm, asking to end the rally by 6:15 pm.
 Some radical masked protesters did not heed this call and went on to vandalize more than five HSBC branches, setting one of the bronze lions outside the bank's headquarters on fire; the bank had drawn the ire of protesters and their supporters when it closed an account by the supporting organization Spark Alliance in December 2019.
 Other businesses with mainland Chinese connections were also vandalized.
 Police charged quickly into action, rounding up more than 460 protesters near the Sogo department store; some observers saw this as a sign of a change of tactics under the new Police chief, Chris Tang, who had assumed his position on 19 November.

 Organisers claim over one million participated in the protest.
 Police said 60,000 people attended the march at its peak.

 The CHRF said the police decision to end the march showed that the government is unwilling to listen to the voices of the people and is infringing on the right of assembly of Hong Kong residents.
 They warned that peace will not return to Hong Kong if police continue to adopt such methods.